Yes-IT/Wood-wric/src/content/about/index.md

 ---
 title: About
 heroDescription: >-
-  The Wood Industry Resource Collaborative (WIRC) is made up of amazing associations that support skilled trade education.
-Our purpose is to provide a collection of tools and solutions for the wood industry to attract and retain employees, while improving the overall perception of the industry.
+  <p>The Wood Industry Resource Collaborative (WIRC) is made up of amazing

+  associations that support skilled trade education.
+Our purpose is to provide a

+  collection of tools and solutions for the wood industry to attract and retain

+  employees, while improving the overall perception of the industry. </p>

-  Our mission is to ensure that the wood industry continues to thrive and evolve as a vital sector of the global economy, and that the workforce of the future is equipped with everything needed to help us get there.
+  <p>Our mission is to ensure that the wood industry continues to thrive and evolve

+  as a vital sector of the global economy, and that the workforce of the future

+  is equipped with everything needed to help us get there.</p>
 cards:
   - title: Improve Perceptions
     copy: We partner with educators, legislators, associations and the media to